ipatch/KegCop/README.md

 contribute.

 ## Installation
-A binary version of the app can be downloaded if your iDevice is jailbroken.
+A binary version of the app can be downloaded if your iOS device is jailbroken.
 Add the following
 repo: chrisrjones.com/repo and load the following sketch on your Bluno https://gist.github.com/ipatch/8078083 cheers
 - Chris